-While electric cars are relatively new to the automotive industry, they’re becoming increasingly popular – as our survey of British motorists has shown.
-Furthermore, industry insiders believe that by the end of 2018 there will be around 200,000 electric cars on the roads.
+At the start of 2018, electric cars were relatively new to the automotive industry, but there's no denying they're increasing in popularity – as our survey of British motorists has shown.
+And despite their relative newness, industry insiders believed that by the end of 2018 there would be around 200,000 electric cars on the roads.

 The environmental advantages of electric and hybrid cars may seem obvious, but they’re still worth banging on about.